Tractable Pathfinding for the Stochastic On-Time Arrival Problem

-The problem formulation can be extended to incorporate time-varying distributions as discussed in~\cite{samaranayake2012tractable}. } While a policy-based approach provides better reliability when online navigation is an option, in some situations it can be necessary to determine the entire path prior to departure.
+The problem can be extended to incorporate time-varying distributions as discussed in~\cite{samaranayake2012tractable}. } While a policy-based approach provides better reliability when online navigation is an option, in some situations it can be necessary to determine the entire path prior to departure.

-The policy-based approach is preferred when the user has a device such as a GPS receiver available for receiving directions, as it is possible for the system to adapt the path to the remaining time budget, potentially allowing for achieving a higher likelihood of on-time arrival in the process.
-In some settings, however, such a device with sufficient power and positioning signal may not be available, or the passenger may desire to know the entire trip prior to departure.
-In such a scenario, one desires to choose most reliable path a priori.

-The policy-based SOTA problem is generally solved in discrete-time, as it allows for convolutions of arbitrary distributions.
-Furthermore, computation of the policy involves a subsequent maximization step, which mixes the distributions and prevents one from finding closed-form solutions in continuous-time, even for distributions that are closed under convolution. \citet{fan2006optimal} presented a successive-approximation algorithm for the policy-based discrete SOTA problem, which was subsequently improved by \citet{samaranayake2012tractable} to a dynamic-programming algorithm that solves the problem in pseudopolynomial-time utilizing a sequence of speedup techniques including Zero-Delay Convolution~\cite{dean2010speeding, samaranayake2012speedup}. \citet{sabran2014precomputation} further reduced query times by extending the graph pre-processing algorithms Reach~\cite{gutman2004reach} and Arc-Flags~\cite{hilger2009fast} to the SOTA problem.

-There is no known polynomial time solution for the general path-based SOTA problem~\cite{nie2009shortest}. \citet{nikolova2006stochastic,nikolova2006optimal,lim2013practical} presented a polylogarithmic-time solution for special scenarios, such as when travel times have a Gaussian distribution. \citet*{nie2009shortest} attempt to find an efficient heuristic algorithm for solving the problem using first-order stochastic dominance of paths, allowing for more general probabilistic models.
-However, this algorithm is not fast enough for practical application in real-world networks.